HP33s & 35s Calculators

-There are a few free Surveying programs available for the HP-33s and HP-35s calculators.
+These are a few sources of free Surveying programs for the HP33s and HP35s calculators.
 Their only drawback is that you have to key in the programs yourself since neither calculator has an alternate input option.

-A few years ago, I downloaded an HP-35s emulator for Windows and manually keyed in the MN DOT HP-35s surveying package for it.
-That allows me to run a fully functional HP-35s on my computer and use it as a calculator or run the MN DOT software.
+A few years ago, I downloaded an HP35s emulator for Windows and manually keyed in the MN DOT HP35s surveying package (that took a looong time).
+That allows me to run a fully functional HP35s on my computer and use it as a calculator or run the MN DOT software.

 1. Download the emulator at https://www.educalc.net/page/2336231/